Doom (British band): 1990s

-A tour of Scandinavia was organised for September 1995, however Scoot decided not to go due to problems at home, so he was replaced by Chris Gascoigne of Blood Sucking Freaks, moving to second guitar after the tour.
+A tour of Scandinavia was organised for September 1995, however Scoot decided not to go due to problems at home, so he was replaced by Denis Boardman of Blood Sucking Freaks, moving to second guitar after the tour.
 Tom Croft also left just before the tour and was replaced by Wayne Southworth (also of Blood Sucking Freaks).
 While on the Scandinavian tour Doom recorded the Monarchy Zoo 7-inch EP at Sunlight Studios.

-The band, now composed of, Stick, Bri, Wayne and Chris, went into the studio in June 1996 and recorded a full LP for Flat Earth, Called Rush Hour of the Gods.
+The band, now composed of, Stick, Bri, Denis, Wayne and Chris, went into the studio in June 1996 and recorded a full LP for Flat Earth, Called Rush Hour of the Gods.

 Bri would go on to join Khang, this band then evolving into Lazarus Blackstar. moved to Sweden and formed Murdered Cop and then Gloomy Sunday.
 Stick is also part of the band RUIN.
 Pickering went on to form Police Bastard and Haxan and Nash later formed Corvus.

 2000s

 On 18 March 2005 Wayne Southworth (lead singer) was found dead in his home by a friend.
 The cause of death was an epileptic seizure.

-The band then played at the 1 in 12 club in Bradford, England one last time without Wayne Southworth in tribute of their friend.
+The band then played at the 1 in 12 club in Bradford, England one last time without Wayne Southworth in tribute to their friend.